Asian Chopped Salad (with Broccoli Stems)

 - Serve right away.
 I didn’t have any of this left so I don’t know how well it keeps in the fridge, but I’d guess it would last for at least a day.

-Dressing recipe from The Sunset Cookbook and salad recipe created by Kalyn.
+Dressing recipe from The Sunset Cookbook (affiliate link) and salad recipe created by Kalyn.

 Low-Carb Diet Low-Glycemic Diet, South Beach Diet Suggestions:

-This Low-Carb Asian Chopped Salad is loaded with healthful low-carb and low-glycemic ingredients which makes it great for low-carb diet plans, including any phase of the South Beach Diet.
-It’s probably best to use light mayo if you’re making this for South Beach, but other low-carb eating plans would prefer full-fat mayo.
+This Asian Chopped Salad is great for low-carb or Keto diet plans, and also for any phase of the original South Beach Diet.
+It’s recommended to use light mayo if you’re making this for South Beach, but other low-carb eating plans would prefer full-fat mayo.

 Find More Recipes Like This One: